 Living Coasts is part of the Whitley Wildlife Conservation Trust.
 Both are conservation, research and education charities dedicated to the protection of animals, plants and their environments, locally and internationally.

-Wildlife conservation is a concern across the globe.
-Species and their habitats face a number of threats such as pollution, competition from introduced species, the illegal wildlife trade, habitat destruction and climate change, many of which are related to over-exploitation of natural resources by people.
-Living Coasts and the Trust support many conservation projects around the world.
+The conservation of wildlife is a global concern.
+Species and their habitats face a number of threats such as habitat destruction, pollution, competition from introduced species, the illegal wildlife trade and climate change, many of which are related to over-exploitation of natural resources by people.
+Living Coasts and the Trust support many conservation projects locally and around the world.

-In addition, staff at Living Coasts play important roles in co-ordinated breeding programmes for endangered species conservation in line with the World Association of Zoos and Aquariums (WAZA) strategy.
-As part of this, Living Coasts collaborates with other zoos across the world, exchanging animals to prevent inbreeding and ensure that healthy genetic diversity is maintained.
+In addition, staff at Living Coasts play important roles in co-operative conservation breeding programmes for endangered species in line with the World Association of Zoos and Aquariums (WAZA) strategy.
+To do this Living Coasts collaborates with other zoos across the world, exchanging animals to prevent inbreeding and ensure that healthy genetic diversity is maintained.

 Whitley Wildlife Conservation Trust